cofresilab/cofresilab.github.io/members.md

 		<h3>Roberto (Lab Director)</h3>

 <span class="image left"><img src="assets/images/roberto_cofresi1.jpg" alt="" /></span>
-		<p>Dr. Roberto Cofresi</b> (he/his) is an Assistant Research Professor at the University of Missouri - Columbia.
+		<p><b>Dr. Roberto Cofresi</b> (he/his) is an Assistant Research Professor at the University of Missouri - Columbia.
 He earned a B.Sc. in biochemistry and a Ph.D. in neuroscience from the University of Texas at Austin in 2018.
 Dr. Cofresí is interested in adapting promising anti-addiction and anti-relapse interventions identified in preclinical rodent models for use on human subjects and testing those adapted interventions in the preclinical human laboratory.
 Contact him at: cofresir at missouri.edu</p>
 	</div>

 	<div class="6u$ 12u$(small)">